-Each District site is required to designate a School COVID-19 Task Force that ensures that safety protocols are observed and that education is provided to staff, families and students.
-The leader of the COVID-19 Task Force is the principal or site administrator.
+Each District site is required to designate a School COVID-19 Compliance Officer that ensures that safety protocols are observed and that education is provided to staff, families and students.
 The COVID-19 Compliance Officer role, who acts as liaison to the Los Angeles County Department of Public Health (LACDPH), may be filled by the principal/site administrator, or it can be assigned to a designee.
-When selecting COVID-19 Task Force members, schools should include staff members who are reporting to work and represent the breadth of the school community including representatives from the various labor unions.
-The School Nurse and Plant Manager must be members of the COVID-19 Compliance Task Force if assigned to the site.
-Members of the COVID-19 Task Force and the Compliance Officer must be listed on the Site-Specific Planning Form (page 3).
+The Compliance Officer must be listed on the Site-Specific Planning Form (page 2).

 Every positive COVID-19 case connected to a school or office requires home isolation for people who are not exempt per LACDPH protocol.
 A list of students and/or employees with exposure to the case while infectious must also be generated.
 Infectious is defined as two days before symptoms first appeared until the time they are no longer required to isolate.
-A person with a positive COVID-19 test but no symptoms is considered infectious from 2 days before their test was taken until 10 days after their test.
+A person with a positive COVID-19 test but no symptoms is considered infectious from 2 days before their test was taken through day 5 after their test.
 Exposure is defined as being within the same indoor airspace with an infected person for 15 cumulative minutes or more over a 24-hour period, even if face masks are worn.
 Unprotected contact with body fluids or secretions of a COVID case is also considered exposure.
-In large indoor airspaces, those considered exposed may be limited to the following:
+In large indoor airspaces (greater than 400,000 cubic feet), those considered exposed may be limited to the following:

-- 1. Those in a pre-defined or identifiable group (e.g., teammates, club members, cohort, etc.), - 2.
-Those within 6 feet of the infected person for 15 minutes or more over a 24-hour period.
+1. Those in a pre-defined or identifiable group (e.g., teammates, club members, cohort, etc.),

+2. Those within 6 feet of the infected person for 15 minutes or more over a 24-hour period.